tawnyalee/C769-ROM3/_build/html/_sources/task2_ROM3.md

 > "In-text citations could not be found for portions of the task that have been quoted or paraphrased... " **What does this comment mean?**

 This comment indicates they could not find a matching in-text citation for every source on your reference list.
-Check that each reference has a match following APA style, e.g., (Author, year), and remove any references without matches.
+Check that each reference has a match following an approved writing style, e.g., (Author, year), and remove any references without matches.
 Use a [referencing tool](resources:general:grammar:sources) to create, manage references, and avoid such errors.
 Follow the in-text citations and the reference page format of the [tasks 2 and 3 examples](resources:examples).

 ### What if I start writing task 2 and want to change things?
 Do I need to resubmit task 1?

 No. Minor changes from task 1 to task 2 are expected and allowed *without updating the approval form*.
-Evaluators will not rigorously compare tasks 1 and 2.
-Task 2 is where the work is, and even with complete topic changes at most, you might need to revise the approval form (if at all).
-So never let task 1 dictate what you do in task 2.
-However, deviating significantly from what was approved could put you at risk of completing a project not meeting the requirements.
+Evaluators will not rigorously compare Tasks 1 and 2.
+Task 2 is where the majority of your work will be, and even with complete topic changes, you might at most need to revise the approval form (if at all).
+So never let Task 1 dictate what you do in Task 2.
+However, deviating significantly from what was approved could put you at risk of completing a project unable to meet the requirements.
 So while small changes do not need review, substantial changes should be discussed with your assigned course instructor.

 ### Are the appendices required?